Geo-Ahmed-Hamed/FWD-Storefront-Backend/README.md

     - SALT_ROUNDS: number of salt rounds
     - TOKEN_SECRET: secret token for hashing

-- change postgress host ip in both files [.env, database.json]
+- change postgress host ip in database.json
 - run [db-migrate --env dev up] in terminal to migrate database up
 - run [npm run test] for tests if your operating system is linux
 - run [npm run test:windows] for tests if your operating system is windows